lbatschelet/feelvonroll-admin/README.md

 # feelvonroll-admin

 Admin panel for the [feelvonRoll](https://github.com/lbatschelet/feelvonroll) project.
-Provides a web interface to manage pins, the questionnaire, translations, users, and languages.
+Provides a web interface to manage pins, configure the questionnaire and its translations, and administer users and languages.

 > [!NOTE]
-> Part of the feelvonRoll project.
-See the [main repository](https://github.com/lbatschelet/feelvonroll) for full documentation.
+> Part of the [feelvonRoll](https://github.com/lbatschelet/feelvonroll) project, developed for [PHBern](https://www.phbern.ch) within [RealTransform](https://sustainability.uzh.ch/de/forschung-lehre/forschung/realtransform.html).
+See the [main repository](https://github.com/lbatschelet/feelvonroll) for full documentation and project context.

 ## Features